 3. Development, testing and deployment.
 This is where the website is actually built in HTML, CSS, WordPress with a database.
 Deployment can include monitoring performance, updates and fixes.
 After this is point, when the website is handed over and training completed, the ongoing work will start.

 After your website is built it will need to be regularly maintained and, depending on the type of website, at least some of the content updated frequently.
 It is important to keep in mind when budgeting for a website and associated resources (such as social media) that there may be on-going costs for your business in terms of time and money.

 I design websites for small business, individuals and charities.
-I can create websites from scratch, or help you choose a template and implement your website using the chosen template.
+I can create websites from scratch, or join in at any stage of a website project.
+I can help you choose a template and implement your website using the chosen template.
 With years of marketing experience behind me, I can also advise you and help you with areas such as promotion, search engine optimisation (SEO) and content management systems (CMS).
 Contact me today to discuss how we can work together on your new website or updating your existing website.

 Trevor’s enormous help in developing the Biblefresh website was invaluable.
 The final overall design was almost completely based upon Trevor’s initial design ideas.
 Trevor developed some of the CSS and assisted in the WordPress/PHP development.